Cray-HPE/docs-csm/glossary.md

 network.
 Each port can operate at either 100G or 200G.
 Each network edge port supports IEEE 802.3 Ethernet, optimized-IP based protocols, and portals (an enhanced frame format that supports higher rates of small messages).

+## Scalable Boot Projection Service (SBPS)

+The Scalable Boot Projection Service (SBPS) provides the root filesystem for compute nodes and application nodes using iSCSI.
+In addition, the HPE Cray Programming Environment (CPE) and Analytics products leverage SBPS to provide content to compute nodes, application nodes (such as UANs), and worker nodes hosting UAI pods.
+CPE and Analytics are provided as separately mounted filesystems that are mounted alongside the root filesystem.

 ## Service/IO Cabinet